Stepping Stones of Faith:

 “Faith is an action that requires you to wait on God to reveal how to act.”

-Two years ago, I found myself standing on the edge of the water.
-I knew I had to step forward, but I saw nowhere to step.
-Just black water, and ahead of me was dense fog.
-I tried to imagine what might be revealed if the fog cleared.
+I found myself standing at the edge of a deep, unknown territory.
+I needed to move forward, but all I could see ahead was black water and dense fog.
+I tried to imagine what might be revealed if the fog were to clear.
 Putting all my energy into the unknown made me spin, and eventually, I took a deep breath and looked down.
 Finally, there was a stone that I could step on.
 It was big enough and not too far away.
-But, where there was dense fog before it had cleared just enough to see it, I stood there still, unsure.
+But where there had been dense fog before, it had cleared just enough to see it; I stood there still, unsure.
 If I step on this stone, will the fog hide this safe place on the edge of the water?
 Will I be able to go back if this step proves to be the wrong one?
 Fear had a hold on me.
 I didn’t trust myself at all to tune into the Father’s direction for my life.

 What was driving the fear?
 After making a list, it all came down to one thing: a fear that God wouldn’t land me somewhere better than I was now.
 That the saying "the grass isn't greener on the other side" would prove to be true.
-I feared I would have regret for the choices I was making right now.
+I feared that I would regret the choices I was making at that moment.
 I didn’t believe that I mattered enough to have a life full of love and safety.

 Times of poverty and times of abundance.